ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **RPCChainVM**

 - Increased `buf` version to `v1.3.1`.
-- Migrated all proto definitions to a dedicated `/proto` folder.
+- Migrated all Proto definitions to a dedicated `/proto` folder.
 - Removed the dependency on the non-standard grpc broker to better support other language implementations.
 - Added grpc metrics.
 - Added grpc server health checks.